 It might surprise you that the culinary delights in and around Ensenada reach far beyond their famous fish tacos and a Margarita at Hussong’s Cantina.
-A trip to the oldest cheese cave in Latin America, wine tasting and the oldest French restaurant in Ensenada all add up to one surprisingly perfect day in Baja.
+A trip to the oldest cheese cave in Latin America, wine tasting, and the oldest French restaurant in Mexico all add up to one surprisingly Perfect Day in Baja.

 Begin your gastronomic adventure by heading south of Ensenada on the Ojos Negros #3.
-It’s a pretty drive that takes you up into the mountains and winding through a pass very reminiscent to the famous La Rumorosa with giant boulders as landscape.
-Once over the pass it opens into a valley and an expanse of green fields and beautiful farmland.
+It’s a pretty drive that takes you up into the mountains and winds through a pass very reminiscent of the famous La Rumorosa with giant boulders as landscape.
+Once over the pass, it opens into a valley and an expanse of green fields and beautiful farmland.

 Cava de Marcelo